endoflife-date/endoflife.date/products/cos.md

 ---

-> [Google Container-Optimized OS (COS)][cos] is an operating system image for [GCP Compute Engine VMs](https://cloud.google.com/compute) that is optimized for running Docker containers.
+> [Google Container-Optimized OS (COS)](https://cloud.google.com/container-optimized-os/docs/concepts/features-and-benefits) is an operating system image for [GCP Compute Engine VMs](https://cloud.google.com/compute) which is optimized for running Docker containers.
 It is maintained by Google and is based on the open source [Chromium OS](https://www.chromium.org/chromium-os) project.

 ## Support policy